GuillermoJaca/Invest_House_Prediction/README.md

-# Nomoko_ML_task

-I present here the ML task for the position of Data Scientist/ML Engineer.
+# Predict House Prices to invest in Germany

-My solution consists in 4 Notebooks with their utils:
+4 Notebooks with their utils:

-1. 'Nomoko_Analysis_Data.ipynb' where I analyse the data, clean the data and create new features.
+1. 'Analysis_Data.ipynb' where I analyse the data, clean the data and create new features.
 For the final pipeline I create the script 'clean_pipeline.py'.
 From which the train-val data and the test data where I will test my final solution.

 2. 'Nomoko_Task.ipynb' where I make decisions of features based on CV scores, select the best features, select model and its hyperparameters.
 I leave ensembling as an extension.